2008 Tipperary Senior Hurling Championship

-The 2008 Tipperary Senior Hurling Championship was the 118th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
-The draw for the 2008 fixtures took place in August 2008.
-The championship began on 13 September 2008 and ended on 19 October 2008.
+The 2008 Tipperary Senior Hurling Championship was the 117th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 13 September to 19 October 2008.

-Loughmore-Castleiney were the defending champions, however, they were defeated by Toomevara in the semi-final.
+Loughmore-Castleiney were the defending champions, however, they were beaten by Toomevara in the semi-finals.

-On 19 October 2008, Toomevara won the championship following a 2–14 to 0–17 defeat of Thurles Sarsfields in the final.
-This was their 22nd championship title overall and their first since 2006.
-It remains their last championship victory.
+The final was played on 19 October 2008 at Semple Stadium in Thurles, between Toomevara and Thurles Sarsfields, in what was their ninth meeting in the final overall.
+Toomevara won the match by 2–14 to 0–17 to claim their 22nd championship title overall and a first title in two years.

+Clonoulty–Rossmore's Timmy Hammersley was the championship's top scorer with 2–35.

 Format

 All the teams that reached the divisional semi-finals qualified for the county championship.
 The eight teams that made the divisional finals were protected by being put in one side of the draw while the defeated semi-finalists were put in the other.